eclipse-edc/Connector/extensions/iam/distributed-identity/registration-service/doc/onboarding_flow.md

 - It is assumed that a DID is already in place and publicly available.
 The generation or deployment of a DID is not part of this flow.
-- The terms "connector" and "participant agent" are to be used interchangeably
+- The terms "connector" and "participant agent" are to be used interchangeably.
+Please note that both terms refer to a " logical" connector - several replicas in a K8s cluster would share the same identity and thus count as one Participant Agent.
 - `NewParticipant` in the diagram refers to the participant agent, which is to be onboarded in the dataspace
 - The flow presented here is _synchronous_, i.e. the verified claims are returned immediately
 - The registration service's public key is available through its DID